threedaymonk/uk_postcode/README.md

 is always returned.

-To add an additional class, subclass `AbstractPostcode`, implement the abstract methods, and instantiate your own `ParserChain` instance.
+To add an additional class, subclass `AbstractPostcode`, implement the abstract methods, and instantiate your own `ParserChain`.

 ## Licensing

 You may use this library according to the terms of the MIT License; see COPYING.txt for details.

-The regular expressions in `lookup.rb` are derived from the ONS Postcode Directory according to the terms of the [Open Government Licence][onspd-lic].
+The regular expressions in `country_lookup.rb` are derived from the ONS Postcode Directory according to the terms of the
+[Open Government Licence][onspd-lic].

 > Under the terms of the Open Government Licence (OGL) […] anyone wishing to
 > use or re-use ONS material, whether commercially or privately, may do so